The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/6-join-queries.md

 ### Association Tables and Three-Way JOINs

 Some relationships are many-to-many.
 In `social_db`, a post can have many tags, and a tag can appear on many posts.
-This is the same pattern as `enrollments` connecting `students` and `classes` in the previous lesson — a many-to-many relationship needs an association table because there's no place to put a single foreign key that would capture both sides.
+This is the same pattern as `order_products` connecting `orders` and `products` and `enrollments` connecting `students` and `classes`.

-The four tables in `social_db` and how they connect:
+In this social media database, the four tables in `social_db` have the following relationships:

 - `users` — one row per user; independent table
 - `posts` — one row per post; references `users` via `user_id` (the one-to-many you've been working with)